-TORONTO (CP) — Pat Price says he will follow the tradition of many other rich young hockey players and buy a sleek sports car.
+TORONTO (CP) — says he will follow the tradition of many other rich young hockey players and buy a sleek sports car.

-Blazers general manager Joe Crozier also announced the signing of centre Ron Chipperfield from Brandon Wheat Kings of the WCHL.
-Chipperfield had been chosen by Vancouver in the WHA's secret-negotiation draft two months ago and was also selected by California Golden Seals in the first round of the National Hockey League draft Tuesday.
+Blazers general manager Joe Crozier also announced the signing of centre from Brandon Wheat of the WCHL.
+Chipperfield had been chosen by Vancouver in the 's -negotiation draft two months ago and was also selected by California Golden Seals in the first round of the National Hockey League draft Tuesday.

 Price was one of 209 players from amateur teams universities and. colleges from across Canada and the United States chosen in the 19-round.
 2 1/2-hour session by the WHA's 15 teams.